ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

     EST-oscore servers MUST implement Block1 and Block2.
     EST-oscore clients MUST implement Block2 and MAY implement Block1.
   * The EST-coaps URLs based on coaps:// are translated to coap://, but with mandatory use of the CoAP OSCORE option.
-    In case DTLS is additionally used, the scheme "coaps" remains in use.

 ## CoAP response codes